eneam/mboxviewer/README.md

 Outlook .msg
 ------------

-Starting with v1.0.3.54, MBox Viewer offers experimental support for Outlook .msg files.
+Starting with v1.0.3.54, MBox Viewer offers experimental support for Outlook .msg files in addition to .mbox and .eml files.
 The .msg files are converted to Mime .eml files first in order to leverage standard MBox Viewer features.

 User can view individual .msg file or all .msg files can be converted to .eml files first and merged into a single .mbox file.

 Processing of .msg files is quite complicated and requires significant effort.
 This initial release doesn't support:

-1. processing winmail.dat attachements
+1. processing winmail.dat attachments
 2. message body encoded as RTF Text

 User feedback will help to decide whether additional development effort is justified.